cpsolver/open-street-map-processing/README.md

 Software license
 ----------------

 (c) Copyright 2023 by Richard Fobes at SolutionsCreative.com .
 Permission to copy and use and modify this software is hereby given to individuals and to businesses with ten or fewer employees if this copyright notice is included in all copies and modified copies.
 All other rights are reserved.
-Businesses with more than ten employees are encouraged to contract with small businesses to supply the service of running this software if they also arrange to make donations to support the Open Street Map project.
+Businesses with more than ten employees are encouraged to contract with small businesses to supply the service of running this software if there are arrangements for either business to make donations to support the Open Street Map project.
 Disclaimer of Warranty:  THERE IS NO WARRANTY FOR THIS SOFTWARE.
 THE COPYRIGHT HOLDER PROVIDES THE SOFTWARE "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE FITNESS FOR A PARTICULAR PURPOSE.
 Limitation of Liability:  IN NO EVENT WILL THE COPYRIGHT HOLDER BE LIABLE TO ANYONE FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE OR INABILITY TO USE THE SOFTWARE.

 Latitude and longitude format